 Pros: It helps to reduce the intensity and severity of your cravings and withdrawal symptoms making it easier to deal with.
 You can then cope with day to day life more easily.
-It helps you keep motivated whist you are quitting.
+It helps you keep motivated whilst you are quitting.
 You can use a combination of different products to help you control your cravings.

 Cons: NRT alone only deals with the physical addiction.
 It takes around 12 weeks or more to be weaned off nicotine.
 There can be some unpleasant side effects.
-It doesn’t consider emotional and psychological aspects of smoking.
+It doesn’t consider the emotional and psychological aspects of smoking.
 It can take a long time to create the habit of not smoking.